skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     resources:
       cloud: aws  # The cloud to use (optional).

       # The region to use (optional).
-The auto failover will be disabled
+The Auto-failover will be disabled
       # if this is specified.
       region: us-east-1